villama/notetaking/README.md

 # NoteTaking
-A syntax for Sublime Text, for taking readable notes.
+Syntax highlighting for Sublime Text and TextMate, for taking readable notes.

-To use, change the extension of the .zip file to .sublime-package, and place in the Packages folder with the other .sublime-package files.
-(For Mac, Show Package Contents > Contents > MacOS > Packages)

 key characters: